 Indeed, as we see above, revenue from other elements of Microsoft’s Productivity and Business Processes section offsets any operating losses incurred by LinkedIn.

 LinkedIn revenue pre-takeover

 Talent Solutions has long been the engine of LinkedIn revenue, while subscriptions to LinkedIn Premium and Marketing Solutions have contributed roughly equal portions.
 All three segments of the business enjoyed robust growth up until the takeover by Microsoft.

 In the quarter following the LinkedIn IPO (Q3 2011), Talent Solutions was worth $71 million, subscriptions brought in $28.4 million, while Marketing Solutions generated $40 million in revenue.
 In the final quarter before Microsoft officially took the reins, Talent Subscriptions commanded revenue of $622.7 million, while subscriptions and Marketing Solutions brought in $161.6 million and $175.5 million respectively.

 LinkedIn revenue Q1 2009-Q3 2016

-LinkedIn’s IPO took place in May 2011, with shares priced at $83 on the New York Stock Exchange, giving a market cap of $7.8 billion.
+LinkedIn’s IPO took place in May 2011, with shares priced at $45, rising to $83 after the first day of trading, on the New York Stock Exchange, giving a market cap of $8.8 billion.